MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-happened-to-microsoft-r-server.md

 # Microsoft R Server is now Machine Learning Server

-Microsoft R Server has been rebranding to Machine Learning Server in release 9.2.
-This new name reflects Python has joined R on our list of supported languages.
+In September 2017, Microsoft R Server was rebranded as Machine Learning Server in the 9.2 release.
+This new name reflects that Python has joined R on the list of supported languages.
 There has been no loss of functionality for R users.

 [Read more about what's new in this release](something.md).